Chrinkus/flashd/README.md

-# flashd
+# ndex

-A flash card application
+A virtual index card application for the diligent learner.